liquibase/liquibase-contribute-site/docs/code/api/configuration-configuredvaluemodifier.md

 ## Overview

-`liquibase.configuration.ConfiguredValueModifier` allow configuration values to be translated, regardless of the [ConfigurationValueProvider](configuration-configurationvalueprovider.md) which returns them.
+`liquibase.configuration.ConfiguredValueModifier` implementations allow configuration values to be translated, regardless of the [ConfigurationValueProvider](configuration-configurationvalueprovider.md) which returns them.

 !!! example